greyscalepress/catalogue-lumiere/readme.md

 The list comes as a simple CSV file, containing a set of metadata for each title.

-The data is also available through the website http://catalogue-lumiere.com/ which offers an interface for browsing / searching through specific paramters.
+The data is also available through the website http://catalogue-lumiere.com/ which offers an interface for browsing / searching through specific parameters.

 ## Understanding the data